- About the Faculty

 Criminal Justice and Security Days are actually an annual criminal justice and security conference of all those experts from the Slovenian police, Ministry of the Interior, Ministry of Defence, Ministry of Justice, Customs Administration, as well as from other state administration bodies, private-security and detective agencies, local communities or companies who deal with issues related to safety, security, and criminal justice.
 The main purpose of this conference is to provide the experts with an opportunity to present new knowledge, insight, research findings, good business practice, and cases involving successful transfer of knowledge into practice while fostering communication between theoreticians and practicians in solving current problems and issues.

-The European Interdisciplinary Cybersecurity Conference (EICC) is the flagship annual international cybersecurity conference overseen by the Faculty of Criminal Justice and Security at the University of Maribor aiming at establishing a venue for the exchange of information on cybersecurity and its many aspects between academics and practitioners in Europe.
-EICC was formerly known as the Central European Cybersecurity Conference (CECC) and has been rebranded in 2020 to underscore the interdisciplinarity of the conference and broaden its reach.
-The conferences were hosted in Rennes, France (EICC 2020; virtual), Munich, Germany (CECC 2019), and Ljubljana (CECC 2018, CECC 2017).
-Conference proceedings have been published by ACM and indexed in all major bibliographic databases (Web of Science, Scopus, dblp) since 2018.
+The European Interdisciplinary Cybersecurity Conference (EICC) is the flagship annual international cybersecurity conference overseen by the Faculty of Criminal Justice and Security at the University of Maribor.
+EICC aims at establishing a venue for the exchange of information on cybersecurity and its many aspects between academics and practitioners in Europe.
+EICC was until 2019 known as the Central European Cybersecurity Conference – CECC and has been rebranded to underscore the interdisciplinarity of the conference and broaden its reach.
+EICC 2024 encourages the dialogue between computer scientists and researchers in all other fields related to cybersecurity, such as behavioral sciences, sociology, criminology, investigations and law.
+Interdisciplinary contributions are especially welcome.